Analyzer to validate the parameters of structured log messages

 logger.LogInformation("Get values for user {Name} with {Id}", "Meziantou", 123);

-In one of my projects, I need to store logs in Elasticsearch and query them using some parameters.
-While it's technically possible to index a field where the values are of different types, it creates complexity (Stack Overflow answer).
-As the project grew, more and more log messages were added.
-This means that all the time you log a structured log message, you need to ensure that the parameters are of the expected types.
+In one of my projects, I store logs in Elasticsearch and query them by parameter values.
+While indexing a field with mixed value types is technically possible, it adds complexity (Stack Overflow answer).
+As the project grew and more log messages were added, I needed a reliable way to ensure log parameters always use the expected types.

-To help with this, I created a Roslyn analyzer that checks the types of parameters of structured log messages at compile time.
-First, you need to install the analyzer:
+To address this, I created a Roslyn analyzer that validates parameter types of structured log messages at compile time.
+First, install the analyzer:

 Shell